idiot-prototypes/esperimentative-idiot/README.md

 It primarily intends to build a firmware to run on an [ESP32-WROOM-32E] board and/or the QEMU Tensilica Xtensa system emulator.

+## BUILD AND FLASH

+Build the `shell_module` sample application from the [zephyr] sources:

+	west build -b esp32 zephyr/samples/subsys/shell/shell_module/

+And flash the firmware down to the device:

+	west flash

 ## PREREQUISITE

 ### CMAKE PACKAGE